 Life Skills progression map

 We also use and encourage critical thinking through structured use of questioning – this helps our children explore ideas and develop a respect for other opinions.
-Part of this work is completed through a focus on 'Democratic Circles'.
+Part of this work is completed through our Pupil Parliament.